'Star Wars' passes 'Beauty and the Beast' as top 2017 earner

 "We actually had a really great end of year surge," Dergarabedian said. "'Star Wars' adding about a half billion dollars didn't hurt.
 But 'Star Wars' didn't do this alone.
 It's not just about the big movies at the top, it's also about the smaller movies that provided a really great foundation.
 Every dollar counts."

 Estimated ticket sales for Friday through Sunday at U.S. and Canadian theaters, according to comScore.
-Final domestic figures will be released Monday.
+Where available, the latest international numbers for Friday through Sunday are also included.
+Final domestic figures will be released Tuesday.

 8."Darkest Hour," $5.3 million.